 I found it interesting, but was not much interested until a cousin started asking me questions I could not answer.
 So I went to the boxes of paper my Mom left me and started sorting and entering the information in to program.
 Well you know the rest of the story!

-When My poor Mom started gathering all her family history, there was not computers to go to for help.
+When My poor Mom started gathering all her family history, there was no computers to go to for help.
 She made many trip across the county to find her information and even a trip to England to try and trace my Grandmother's family.

-All interesting, but very tedious work, but she made it much easy for me, all I had to do was sort through hundreds of pieces of paper work and organize it into a program.
+All interesting, but very tedious work, but she made it much easier for me, all I had to do was sort through hundreds of pieces of paper work and organize it into a program.
 Thanks Mom!

 My family tree consist of Wemple, Dakin, Denstaedt, Meyer, Keller, Fliemen, Boone & Froom families.
 Lots of German and lots of dutch.
 What a combo!

 REMINDER: "Federal copyright laws prohibit the coping of photographs without the original photographers written consent, which must be provided prior to the duplication"

 All OF THE FAG MEMORIALS I MANAGE ARE FAMILY.

 |Messages left for Leanne M. Meyer (167)||[Leave Message]|